Get the Employment Edge with Digital Badges

 Digital badges and programming are free and available to all University of Regina students.

 You can earn eight different types of experiential digital badges.
-All of them pair theory and hands-on learning.
+All of them pair theory with hands-on learning.
 You can also use the same activities for multiple badges!

 To earn a badge, you must sign up, attend, and reflect on activities.
 You will meet with an Experiential Learning Coordinator to complete the process.
-Alumni can work towards and be awarded badges up to one year of being an alumni and/or taking classes.
+Alumni can earn badges up to one year after graduating or taking classes.

 How do I Get Started?